-Bring a large pot ofwell-salted water to a boil.
+Bring a large pot of ♦ATTNwell-salted water to a boil.
 While you’re waiting for it to boil, peel and dice

 and then add the diced onions.
-Saute the onions, 1/4 cup water to deglaze the pan, doing this while the onions are in the pan and the pan is still on the heat.stirring from time to time, not constantly.
+Saute the onions, ♦ATTNstirring from time to time, not constantly.
 The onions need to get well-browned, and don’t worry if a few of them get extremely dark — that is what gives the kugel its flavor.
 Add a generous amount of salt and pepper to them as they cook: check by tasting them.
-Towards the end of the cooking, if there’s a lot of browned bits stuck to the pan, add
+Towards the end of the cooking, if there’s a lot of browned bits stuck to the pan, add ¼ cup water to deglaze the pan, doing this while the onions are in the pan and the pan is still on the heat.

 Remove the pan from heat when the onions are done, but meanwhile…